 Enterprise Architecture planning is a blueprint that defines the use of IT infrastructure and information systems to achieve business strategies and objectives.
 It is a top-down approach clearly explaining the processes, information components, applications, and technology platforms that need to be implemented within different Enterprise Architecture frameworks to help accomplish targeted business outcomes while staying abreast of industry developments and disruptions.

-Enterprise Planning Architecture is critical to a company’s performance and success because it assists the organization in identifying the gap between the current state and the desired state, develop a plan to bridge the gap, share information across the organization, track performance, and reduce overall performance costs.
+Enterprise Planning Architecture is critical to a company’s performance and success because it assists the organization in identifying the gap between the current state and the desired state, developing a plan to bridge the gap, sharing information across the organization, tracking performance, and reducing overall performance costs.

 - It enables transparent collaboration between the IT departments and the other business units, which helps improve company operations.